 City of Troy Economic DevelopmentFunding Source/Amount: Community Development Block Grant Program – $350,000 Economic Development Administration - $756,394 City of Troy - $220,000 Description: Funds will be utilized for road and drainage system infrastructure improvements.
 These improvements will assist with the expansion of Bodine Aluminum, Inc. and will increase the volume of product shipped into and out of the facility.
 Status: Construction complete.
 Funding Source/Amount: Community Development Block Grant Program – $73,390 City of Truesdale - $1,500 cash / $3,900 In-Kind labor Property Owners – $1,500 in demolition fees.
 Description: Funds will provide for the demolition of 6 vacant dilapidated residential structures.
 Each property will be inspected for asbestos prior to demolition Status: Demolition complete.

 Village of Truxton/Hawk Point FPD FirehouseFunding Source/Amount: Community Development Block Grant Program – $250,000 Hawk Point Fire Protection District - $105,390 cash / $1,000 In-Kind labor Description: Funds will assist in the construction of a new 3-bay fire station which will serve the Truxton area and the northwest portion of the District.
-Status: Construction in progress.
+Status: Construction is complete.
 Funding Source/Amount: Community Development Block Grant Program – $2,250,000 Missouri Department of Transportation – $4,250,000 Description: A new Highway 19 overpass will be constructed at the railroad.
 The highway currently goes under the railroad and is frequently flooded during heavy rains.
-Status: Construction in progress with an anticipated completion date in 2016.
+Status: Construction is complete.

 City of Silex Wastewater Improvement ProjectFunding Source/Amount: Community Development Block Grant Program – $422,000 USDA Rural Development Grant - $387,500 USDA Rural Development Loan - $365,000 Description: This project will replace two lift stations and will convert an existing lagoon to a zero-discharge drip irrigation treatment system.
-Status: Construction estimated to begin in the fall of 2016.
+Status: Construction estimated to begin in the summer of 2017.